-But Free-Masenry has a wider influence and power, and far greater facilities for the accomplishment of its benevolent purposes; and besides, it looks out over all of life, and embraces all the possible circumstances of man.
-More truly here than anywhere else, is realized the Christian ideas of Love, Union, and Brotherhood.
-The beautiful ideal which Christianity presents, of a society, where men will bear the burdens of each other, relieve each other's necessities, and love one another in all circumstances, as a family of brethren, here, in our association, becomes a fact of There are no circumstances of want or suffering, in which a brother may be placed, for which Masonry does not provide.
-We do not hesitate, therefore, to say, that we regard Free-Masonry, as the truest expression of the mind and thought of Christ this age is destined to witness.
-Christianity is its central idea, and at the same time the foundation and corollary of our temple.
-Nay, Masonry is Christianity-Christianity applied to life - made actual in the arrangements of society - Christianity realized in man's relations one with another.
-Upon all the arrangements of our order, and upon all its operations, we see the shadow of Him who loved humanity, and sought to assuage its griefs.
+But Freemasonry has a wider influence and power, and far greater facilities for the accomplishment of its benevolent purposes; and besides, it looks out over all of life, and embraces all the possible circumstances of man.
+More truly here than anywhere else is realized the Christian ideas of Love, Union, and Brotherhood.
+The beautiful ideal which Christianity presents of a society, where men will bear the burdens of each other, relieve each other's necessities, and love one another in all circumstances, as a family of brethren, here, in our association, becomes a fact of life.
+There are no circumstances of want or suffering in which a brother may be placed, for which Masonry does not provide. do not hesitate, therefore, to say, that we regard Freemasonry as the truest expression of the mind and thought of Christ this age is destined to wit-Christianity is its central idea, and at the ness. same time the foundation and corollary of our Nay, Masonry is Christianity-Christianity applied to life-made actual in the arrangements of society-Christianity realized in man's relations one with another.
+Upon all the arrangements of our Order, and upon all its operations, we see the shadow of Him who loved humanity, and sought to assuage its griefs.
 Eighteen centuries ago, he went about doing good.
 The music of his footsteps charmed away human sorrows; joy brightened before him; and hearts were made bright and glad by reviving hope.
-Free-Masonry, to-day, continues his ministry of love, or rather, of Free-Masonry.
-He, himself, still carries forward his own benevolent work, soothing and protecting the lone-widow, and her fatherless babes, and extending to the child of sickness and penury, the tender consolations of fraternal sympathy.
+Freemasonry to-day continues his ministry of love, or rather through Freemasonry, He himself still carries forward his own benevolent work, soothing and protecting the lone widow and her fatherless babes, and extending to the child of sickness and penury the tender consolations of fraternal sympathy.